Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-source-connector/README.md

 # Aiven's S3 Source Connector for Apache Kafka

-This is a source Apache Kafka Connect connector that stores AWS S3 bucket objects in Apache Kafka.
+This is a source Apache Kafka Connect connector that stores AWS S3 bucket objects onto an Apache Kafka topic.

 **Table of Contents**